 Please also be aware that this product contains guar gum and carrageenan, which are additives that some experts claim may be possible contributors to certain medical conditions in cats.

-Allergen alert: This product contains egg product which may be problematic for cats who suffer from eggs food allergies.
+Allergen alert: This product contains fish and egg product which may be problematic for cats who suffer from seafood or eggs food allergies.

 Using the calculations provided by the AAFCO, Diamond Naturals Indoor Cat Hairball Control Dinner For Adult Cats has approximately 92 calories per 100g (26 calories/ounce), which is compared to the average of the other wet cat foods in the CatFoodDB.